ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 ## What is **Parallax Mapping**?

 **Parallax mapping** is a mapping technique to create the illusion of depth on a flat surface introduced by [1].
 It is a form of displacement mapping that simulates the effect of parallax, which is an apparent shift in the position of an object when viewed from different angles.
-In the parallax mapping, a texture applied to a surface is displaced in a way that simulates bumps of the surface.
+In parallax mapping, a texture applied to a surface is displaced in a way that simulates bumps of the surface.

 ## How Does it Work?